MiscellaneousStuff/eeg-stimuli/README.md

 33 datasets out of 49 were used in the analysis.
 8 out of them were excluded due to low performance on the comprehension quiz. \
 8 of them come from participants with high noise.

+### Audio

+Exact number of seconds of all audio files: 723.54 ~= 12 minutes and 3.54 seconds

 ### Used Dataset Files

 - S13.mat